pepaslabs/abx-tayda/README.md

 ![](media/IMG_5904.JPG)

 This board design is open source hardware, released under the terms of the [MIT license](https://opensource.org/licenses/MIT).

-The CAD files require the pre-4.0 version of Kicad, which are available on archive.org.
-Debian users will need to add a jessie source to install libpng12.
+It requires an [ancient version of Kicad](https://archive.org/details/2013-kicad) (sorry, not sorry 😝).
+Debian users will need to add a jessie source to install the libpng12 dependency.

 ## v2 release